rstott87/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+      Class components are able to have access to lifecycyle methods.
+Functional components can use hooks to achieve most of the same functionality of class components, particularly with stateful logic.
 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? componentWillMount gets called before initial rendering of component.
+ComponentDidUpdate occurs after there is a change to state.
 3. Define stateful logic.
+      Stateful logic is the logic/code in a component that handles all of the changes to state.
+It can be reused in multiple places with hooks.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+      Arrange, Act, Assert.
+      Arrange is where you render the component.
+      Act is when you query for the specific element in the DOM and possibly provide a simulated user action.
+      Assert is when you actually check that the queried for element actually exists in the DOM by using "expect" and "toBe"